bylehn/pme-symposium-2025/pages/approach.md

 <!--
 The real magic happens when we optimize for both properties simultaneously.
 We want a specific Poisson's ratio - how the material deforms - AND acoustic bandgaps - frequencies that can't pass through.
 It's like designing a car that's both fast AND fuel-efficient.
 Our algorithm balances these competing objectives through a clever loss function that minimizes deviation from both targets.
 -->

+---
+layout: center
+---

+1. Can we optimize for both properties simultaneously?

+2. What are the benefits, if any, with auxetic networks on bandgap creation?